Ingenious Flipper Bridge Melds Left-Side Drivers With Right-Side Drivers: "

 The bridge is part of a master plan NL Architects floated for an ideas

-on the Hong Kong-Zhuhai-Macau Bridge, a complex of bridges and
+competition on the Hong Kong-Zhuhai-Macau Bridge, a complex of bridges and

 tunnels connecting the west side of Hong Kong to mainland China and